dxc-technology/halstack-style-guide/Slider/README.md

 #### Overview

 Slider control allows users to select a specific value or a range of values from a set.
-Usually, slider presents a relatively large dataset and the way that the user interacts with it is helpful to explore several options swiftly.
+Usually, slider presents a relatively large dataset and the way that the user interacts with it is helpful to explore the multiple options swiftly.

 ##### *Appereance*

-The appearance of the component is not a big deal, it is represented most of the time with a line where are mapped all the values that can be selected.
-Apart from that, it is needed a control to move it side by side to pick the desired value.
+The appearance of the component is not that complex, it is represented most of the time with a line where are mapped all the values that can be selected.
+Apart from that, it is needed a control to move it side by side to pick a specific value fron the range.

 ###### Modes